 Without present moment awareness, ruminating and planning can become the default mode of thinking, causing real problems for the individual.
 ACT therapists help clients build their presence through a series of mindfulness exercises.
 Clients then learn to shift from planning and dwelling to focusing on what they can control.

 Informal mindfulness practices are small ways that clients can start to build their present moment awareness.
-Check out our Informal Mindfulness Practices tool in our Positive Psychology Toolkit for some ways to help clients build this aspect of psychological flexibility.
+A few of our informal mindfulness worksheets such as Right Here, Right Now, and Nature Play can help clients build this aspect of psychological flexibility.

 All of us have parts of ourselves that are less desirable or attractive, pieces of us that sometimes feel like a burden.